 Note: New installations may require daily cleaning until soldering flux and minor debris has been screened from the system.

-On-demand water heaters are efficient, powerful, and affordable.
-A compact unit like the Takagi T-K4 can provide both radiant floor heating and domestic hot water.
+On-demand water heaters are efficient (95%) powerful (up to 199,000 BTUs/hr), and affordable.
+A compact unit like the Takagi T-H3 can provide both radiant floor heating and domestic hot water and the heater vents with PVC pipe.

-The Polaris water heater is one of the best heat sources on the market.
-With an efficiency rating of 96% and models ranging from 130,000 to 199,000 BTU's, one Polaris can provide plenty of hot water for both domestic use and space heating.
+The Polaris water heater is somewhat pricey, but it's a time tested heat source with an efficiency rating of 96%.
+Models range from 130,000 to 199,000 BTU's.
+A Polaris can provide plenty of hot water for both domestic use and space heating.

 Another excellent option is solar energy.
 With fuel prices rising, solar water